-- 4.1 The Local Government Act 2020 expressly provides for a Council to delegate a power, duty or function to the Chief Executive Officer or a member of a delegated committee, to act on behalf of Council. - 4.2 Additionally, in the exercise of the powers conferred by the legislation referred to in the S6 Instrument of Delegation, Council may also delegate certain powers, duties and functions directly to members of Council staff. - 4.3 The Council is a legal entity composed of Councillors and is not a "natural person", so Council can only act in one of two ways: either by resolution of Council in a Council meeting, or through others acting on its behalf as delegates.
-It is impractical for Council to deal with all day to day issues, therefore many operational actions are performed by staff under delegation from Council. - 4.4 Council currently has in place two separate types of delegations from Council to Council staff, being delegations to: - The Chief Executive Officer (CEO), which also includes the power for the CEO to sub-delegate to Council staff; and - · Members of Council staff. - 4.5 The Instrument of Delegation is based on model templates provided and regularly updated by Council's lawyers.
-This format of delegations is used extensively by Councils across the local government sector.
-This form of delegation to staff from Council has been in force since 2001.
-Reviews are undertaken regularly, and amendments are made from time to time to reflect changes in legislation and officer titles. - 4.6 The exercise of these delegated powers by a delegated member of Council staff remains subject to conditions and limitations, for example decisions must be made in accordance with the guidelines and policies adopted by Council, and a delegate must not make a decision about matters that Council has decided must be the subject of a Council resolution.
+- 4.1 The Local Government Act 2020 expressly provides for a Council to delegate a power, duty or function to the Chief Executive Officer or a member of a delegated committee, to act on behalf of Council. - 4.2 Additionally, in the exercise of the powers conferred by the legislation Council may delegate certain powers, duties and functions directly to members of Council staff. - 4.3 Council is a legal entity composed of Councillors and is not a "natural person", so Council can only act either by resolution of Council in a Council meeting, or through others acting on its behalf as delegates.
+It is impractical for Council to deal with all day to day issues, therefore many operational actions are performed by staff under delegation from Council. - 4.4 Council currently has delegations from Council to Council staff, being delegations to: - The Chief Executive Officer (CEO), which also includes the power for the CEO to sub-delegate to Council staff; and - Members of Council staff. - 4.5 The Instrument of Delegation is based on model templates provided and updated by Council's lawyers.
+This form of delegation to staff from Council has been in force since 2001 and is used extensively by Councils across the local government sector.
+Reviews are undertaken regularly, and amendments are made from time to time to reflect changes in legislation and officer titles. - 4.6 The exercise of these delegated powers by a delegated member of Council staff remains subject to conditions and limitations, for example decisions must be made in accordance with the guidelines and policies adopted by Council, and a delegate must not make decisions about matters that Council has decided must be the subject of a Council resolution.